 Peafowl are essentially fancy turkeys, right?
 Unfortunately, no. Peafowl takes a long time to mature sexually, unlike turkeys.
 It will be two years before a young peahen starts laying her first eggs, and most peacocks aren’t fertile until their third year!

 Peachicks are less expensive than yearlings and adults, but they are usually unsexed, tend to be extremely delicate, and require a longer investment.
-That said, you’ll have more time to gain practical experience if you start with peachicks.
+You’ll have more time to gain practical experience if you start with peachicks.
 Hand-raised peachicks are also more likely to bond with their handlers.

 Yearlings are more expensive and hardier and can be sexed based on appearance and behavior.
 If you’re inexperienced with peafowl, I recommend starting with peachicks or young peafowl.
 This way, you can gain plenty of hands-on experience with them before it comes time to breed.

 Now for the fun part.
 You can check out your country’s peafowl breeder’s association for a specific list of breeders in your area.
-Here’s a directory of US breeders.
 Try to find a reputable breeder with exceptional ratings.

 You may need to buy your peafowl from separate breeders to avoid inbreeding.
 This is an issue particularly common in backyard farms.
 Good breeders, on the other hand, have meticulous records and organize their stock in such a way as to avoid unintentional breeding.

 If you’re purchasing both a female and a male from a breeder, make sure you ask to see the records!
-It’s fine to have two peahens that are sisters or a mother-daughter duo, as long as your peacock is unrelated.
+It’s fine to have two peahens, sisters or a mother-daughter duo, as long as your peacock is unrelated.
 Even so, aim for genetic diversity!

 As a general rule, try not to buy more than one bird from a breeder that free-ranges their peafowl.
 It’s impossible to differentiate the genetics of eggs from free-range peafowl.